Leadership Team

 Rob Bustin

-Rob and Kara live in Ethiopia, where Rob first worked with a mother-tongue New Testament translation team (which is now in the type-setting phase).
-Several years ago, Rob transitioned into the role of programs director for the Bible translation services, scripture engagement and digital media work conducted by SIL in Ethiopia, one of Wycliffe’s key field partners.
-Rob is excited to be working with local churches and ministries as they take the lead in identifying Bible translation needs and as they have ownership in using the translated Word of God.
-Kara is involved with the girls’ school and works with the SIL Human Resources team in Addis Ababa.
-Rob and Kara have been members of Wycliffe Canada since 2012 and they have three daughters.
+Rob and Kara live in Ethiopia, where Rob first worked with a mother-tongue New Testament translation team (which was dedicated in March 2023).
+For the past eight years, Rob has been the programs director for the Bible translation services, Scripture engagement, and digital media work conducted by the SIL Ethiopia Branch, one of Wycliffe’s key field partners.
+Rob is excited to be working with local churches and ministries as they take the lead in identifying Bible translation needs and as they seek community transformation through God’s Word.
+Kara teaches at a Christian international school in Addis Ababa and is excited to be interacting with the diverse staff and student community who come from over 30 nations.
+Rob and Kara have been members of Wycliffe Canada since 2012, and they have three daughters.

 Jon Jagt